sequ3l/flutter_awesome_context_menu/README.md

 ## Flutter Compatibility

-This package is compatible with Flutter 3.3.0 and later versions.
-It has been tested with:
+This package is compatible with Flutter 3.x and later versions.

-- Flutter 3.3.x
-- Flutter 3.7.x
-- Flutter 3.10.x
-- Flutter 3.16.x
-- Flutter 3.19.x
-- Flutter 3.22.x and above

 The package uses standard Flutter APIs for mouse/touch event handling, overlay management, and widget composition that have remained stable across these Flutter versions.

 ## Features